Best Practices for Pricing

 How do Microservice Instance counts work?

-It is important to remember that each instance of the microservice counts as a single service.
-If you have 2 services in your project, and you have them running in three different environments (dev, staging, prod) that will count as six (6) microservices from a Beamable resource perspective.
+It is essential to note that each instance of the microservice constitutes a single service.
+If you have two services in your project and they are running in three different environments (dev, staging, prod), that will count as six (6) microservices from a Beamable resource perspective.

 Microservices require resources regardless of the amount of traffic they are serving.
-Even a microservice deployed to a development environment and sitting there over the weekend will generally compute resources on Beamable.
-As such, our pricing reflects strict limits on how many instances of microservices you can have at any subscription tier.
+Even a microservice deployed to a development environment and sitting there over the weekend will generally consume resources on Beamable.
+As such, our pricing reflects strict limits on the number of instances of microservices you can have at any given subscription tier.

 Microservice Architecture Best Practices